-Animal types: The labels used to describe broad categories of animals when reporting animal data to the public.
+Animal types: The labels used to describe broad categories of animals.
 It includes common animal names such as cats, dogs, guinea pigs, pigs, mice, and rats as well as broader labels such as amphibians, birds, fish, reptiles, other rodents, and other animals.